open-cluster-management/hub-of-hubs-nonk8s-api/README.md

 1. The API schema and URL parameters must confirm to the API schema of Kubernetes.
 In particular, no sort parameter could be passed for list operations (see [list options](https://github.com/kubernetes/apimachinery/blob/3d7c63b4de4fdee1917284129969901d4777facc/pkg/apis/meta/internalversion/types.go#L29), [parsed](https://github.com/kubernetes/apiserver/blob/cd64b6709ecf2514c0fc15965b3e34a4d7062308/pkg/endpoints/request/requestinfo.go#L212) by the API server code).
+1. No advanced query capabilities (only label selectors of Kubernetes)
+1. Watch from a revision version - hard to implmenent revision version mechanism for an SQL database (no build-in concept of revision versions in SQL)
+1. The clients of a Kubernetes API server may try to cache all the resources, and can break as a result of caching a large number of resources.
 1. Such API server must be REST (and not GRPC, for example).

 ## Environment variables